John Penn (North Carolina politician): Biography

-Penn was born near Port Royal in Caroline County, Virginia, the son of Moses Penn and Catherine (Taylor) Penn.
+Penn was born near Port Royal in Caroline County, Virginia, and was the son of Moses Penn and Catherine (Taylor) Penn.
 He attended at common school for two years as his father did not consider education to be important.
 At age 18, after his father's death, Penn privately read law with his uncle, Edmund Pendleton.
 He became a lawyer in Virginia in 1762.

 On July 28, 1763, Penn married Susannah Lyne.
 The couple had three children.
 Their daughter, Lucy, married John Taylor of Caroline, a political leader from Virginia.

 In 1774, Penn moved to the Stovall, North Carolina.
 There, he was a representative at the colony's Third Provincial Congress in August 1775.
 In 1775 Penn was elected to the Continental Congress.
 He was re-elected in 1777, 1778 and 1779 and is said to have served with distinction.
 During his tenure, he signed the Declaration of Independence and the Articles of Confederation.

 In 1780 Penn was appointed to the North Carolina board of war.
 Following his appointment to the Congress, he practiced law until his death in 1788.